sfiera/gbkiss.org/content/cart/ayyj/index.rst

 * Storage_: N/A
 * `Cartridge Code`_: ``$05``

 Chousoku Spinner is a HuC-1 game, supporting infrared connectivity but not GBKiss.
 However, there is some evidence in the ROM to suggest that GBKiss support was considered for it.
-At location ``$0014`` in the ROM, where GBKiss stores cartridge metadata, there are four bytes:
+At location ``$0014`` in its ROM, where GBKiss stores cartridge metadata, there are four bytes:

 .. code-block:: hexdump